Let them be wild

 Toilet facilities are available, but sometimes visitors have to bush toilet.
-Everyone should take care when bush toileting on Fraser Island.
+Everyone should take care when bush toileting on K'gari.

 Some of the beach camping areas are popular for large groups, such as backpacker groups.
 These beach areas are cleared areas, behind the foredunes and have few or no facilities.
 Noise and cooking smells will attract dingoes that may stay out of sight, waiting for an opportunity to steal some food.
 People needing to bush toilet—especially women and children—should never go alone, in case dingoes are around.
 One person should always stand nearby and keep a look out for dingoes.

 Dingoes are attracted to and will try to dig up bush toilet sites.
 Always dig a very deep hole—at least 50cm deep and 50m from any watercourse—and bury your toilet waste (including used toilet paper) as soon as you have finished.
 Do not bury soiled sanitary items and nappies or leave them lying around.
 Place these items into a bag and a sealed rubbish container, and bin them as soon as you can.

 It is recommended that campers who choose to camp in low or no facility areas bring their own portable toilet and use the portable toilet waste disposal facilities located across the island.
 Waste disposal locations include the southern entrance to Cornwall’s beach camping area and the Dundubara campground entrance track.
 Do not bury chemical toilet waste.